DrSnowbird/tomcat-docker/README.md

     https://<host_ip>:18443/
 ```

-# Customized Build
+# Customized Configuration
-If you want to build Tomcat's container's internal HTTPS to run non-default (8443), e.g., 443 port, you need to build your own image with changing PORTS configuration in either ".env" or "Dockerfile".
+If you want to build Tomcat's container's internal HTTPS to run non-default (8443), e.g., 443 port, you need to build your own image with your customized PORTS configuration in Tomcat configuration files and modify the "Dockerfile" ports corresponding.
-However, for external ports, you can just provide mapping to whatever ports you prefer.
+However, for external ports, you can just provide mapping to whatever internal ports you change to.

 # Reference:
 * [Apache Tomcat](https://tomcat.apache.org/)